On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Introduction and Definitions

-Furthermore we are interested in the gap between the bend number $b(G)$ and the monotonic bend number $b^m(G)$ of a graph.
+Furthermore, we are interested in the gap between the bend number $b(G)$ and the monotonic bend number $b^m(G)$ of a graph.
 More precisely we pose the question whether there exists a function $f\colon \nz\to \nz$ such that $b^m(G)\leqslant f(b(G))$ holds for every graph $G$.
 As a first step towards answering this question we show that $B_k\not\subseteq B_{2k-9}^m$ holds for any $k\in \nz$, $k\geqslant 5$, which implies the existence of graphs for which $b^m(G)\geqslant 2k-8$ and $b(G)\leqslant k$, for any $k\in \nz$, $k\geqslant 5$.
-Moreover we show that $b(G)\leqslant 1$ implies $b^m(G)\leqslant 3$.
+Moreover, we show that $b(G)\leqslant 1$ implies $b^m(G)\leqslant 3$.

 The rest of the paper is organized as follows. \autoref{sec:KmnBkm} deals with the (monotonic) bend number of $K_{m,n}$.
 First we review some results from the literature on the bend number of $K_{m,n}$, where $m\leqslant n$.
-In particular we discuss a theorem from \cite{F} and point out that the proof of the theorem does not work out for $m=4$ and $m=5$.
-Further we show that the statement of the theorem holds for $m=4$, while we don't known whether it holds for $m=5$.
-However we only exploit the statement of the theorem for $m\geqslant 7$ in our later work.
-In \autoref{sec:LowerBoundLemmas} we derive two inequalities on $m$, $n$ and $k$ which have to be fulfilled if $K_{m,n}$ is in $B_{k}^{m}$.
-In \autoref{sec:LargestUpperBoundKmn} we show that $b^m(K_{m,n})\leqslant 2m-2$ for every $m,n \in \nz$, $m\leqslant n$.
-Moreover we show that this upper bound on $b^m(K_{m,n})$ is best possible, i.e.\ for each $m\in \nz$ there exists an $n_m\in \nz$, $n_m\geqslant m$, such that $b^m(K_{m,n_m})=2m-2$.
-An analogous behavior of $b(K_{m,n})$ has been already shown in literature~\cite{F}.
+In particular, we discuss a theorem from \cite{F} and point out that the proof of the theorem does not work out for $m=4$ and $m=5$.
+Further, we show that the statement of the theorem holds for $m=4$, while we don't know whether it holds for $m=5$.
+However, we only exploit the statement of the theorem for $m\geqslant 7$ in our later work.
+In \autoref{sec:LowerBoundLemmas}, we derive two inequalities on $m$, $n$ and $k$ which have to be fulfilled if $K_{m,n}$ is in $B_{k}^{m}$.
+In \autoref{sec:LargestUpperBoundKmn} we show that $b^m(K_{m,n})\leqslant 2m-2$ for every $m,n \in \nz$, $m\leqslant n$, which implies that $b^m(G)\leqslant 2m-2$ holds for every graph $G$ that is an induced subgraph of $K_{m,n}$.
+Moreover, we show that this upper bound on $b^m(K_{m,n})$ is best possible, i.e.\ for each $m\in \nz$ there exists an $n_m\in \nz$, $n_m\geqslant m$, such that $b^m(K_{m,n_m})=2m-2$.
+An analogous behavior of $b(K_{m,n})$ has been already shown in literature (see~\cite{F}).
 However, we will see that this maximum bend number is attained already for smaller values of $n_m$ in the monotonic case.